Promega Target Engagement kinase profiling service...now live in January 2019!

 - Expression of full length kinase target in cells

-- Examines the K-on (association rate) and K-off (dissociation rate) with kinase:
+- Examination of the K-on (association rate) and K-off (dissociation rate) with kinase:

 – evaluates kinetic selectivity which may drastically differ between kinases in living cells